KadamShweta04/SAT/server/docs/index.rst

 .. automodule:: be
    :members:

 The following diagram shows how one request flows through the system.
-The schema flask validates against is created in :func:`~be.app.App.create_app`
+The schema flask validates against is created in :func:`~be.app.App.create_app`.

 .. uml::